git-cola/git-cola/CONTRIBUTING.md

-The sign-off is a simple line at the end of the explanation for the patch, which certifies that you wrote it or otherwise have the right to pass it on as a open-source patch.
+The sign-off is a simple line at the end of the explanation for the patch, which certifies that you wrote it or otherwise have the right to pass it on as an open-source patch.
 The rules are pretty simple: if you can certify the below:

 Developer's Certificate of Origin 1.1